copp1723/onekeel_agent/README.md

 ### Database Setup

 1. Create a Supabase account and project
-2. Set up the required tables using the SQL scripts in the repository
+2. Set up the required tables using the SQL scripts in the repository (see [Database Schema](docs/SCHEMA.md))
 3. Update the .env file with your Supabase credentials

 ### Troubleshooting Deployment